 The B90 Leader’s Guide (B90 Traditional) provides a simple reader-accountability plan.
-For some, using a group accountability method may feel awkward, so an alternate approach is to use a roll call to announce if they are caught up or not.
-Other groups have used a check-in sheet to indicate their reading status.
-It’s important that you know your group—so encourage everyone to acknowledge where they are each week so that no one gets too far behind.
+Note that using a group accountability method may feel awkward, so an alternate approach is to use a roll call to announce if they are caught up or not.
+Or use a check-in sheet to indicate participants’ reading status.
+Important: know your group—encourage everyone to acknowledge where they are each week so that no one gets too far behind.

 Keep group sizes small.

 If a group has more than 12 people, then divide it into two smaller groups.
-But be sure to ALWAYS watch the B90 videos together in the combined group.
+Be sure to always watch the B90 videos together.
 Appoint a discussion leader for each small group.
-In the B90 Participant’s Guide and B90+ GuideBook, you’ll find discussion “rules of engagement” that will help guide the discussion times.
 Remember: B90 is not a Bible study … it’s a read through the Bible.
-As the facilitator, always keep this in mind.
+As facilitator, always keep this in mind.

 Set a finish date.

 A finish date keeps everyone fixed on the same goal.
-People can join in later, but if they do, it needs to be early on, not weeks into the reading.
-Trying to join later is always a huge challenge for people to finish on time.
+People can join in later, but it needs to be early on, not weeks into the reading.
 Starting together, being on time, consistency, etc. sets up participants for success, and will minimize discouragement, dropouts, or failing to finish.

 Many B90 groups celebrate the half-way mark (usually week 7) with refreshments.
-Even more groups plan a graduation party for their last meeting.
-It’s good to celebrate, so we’ve created B90/B90+ Completion Certificates for your graduates, which can be found here.
+Many groups host a graduation party for their last meeting.
+It’s good to celebrate!
+So we created B90/B90+ Completion Certificates for graduates, found here.
 Also encourage them to share their B90 experience here.
 Finally, graduates make great B90 advocates—perhaps some will launch new B90 groups!